lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 This reference architecture uses the [WorldWideImporters](/sql/sample/world-wide-importers/wide-world-importers-oltp-database) sample database as data source.
 The data pipeline has the following stages:

-1. Export the data from SQL Server to flat files.
+1. Export the data from SQL Server to flat files (bcp utility).
-2. Copy the flat files to Azure Blob Storage.
+2. Copy the flat files to Azure Blob Storage (AzCopy).
-3. Load the data into SQL Data Warehouse and transform it into a star schema.
+3. Load the data into SQL Data Warehouse (PolyBase).
+4. Transform the data into a star schema (T-SQL).
-4. Load the semantic model into Analysis Services.
+5. Load a semantic model into Analysis Services (SQL Server Data Tools).

 ![](./images/enterprise-bi-sqldw-pipeline.png)

+> [!NOTE]
+> For steps 1 &ndash; 3, consider using Redgate Data Platform Studio.
+Data Platform Studio applies the most appropriate compatibility fixes and optimizations, so it's the quickest way to get started with SQL Data Warehouse.
+For more information, see [Load data with Redgate Data Platform Studio](/azure/sql-data-warehouse/sql-data-warehouse-load-with-redgate).

 The next sections describe these stages in more detail.

 ### Export data from SQL Server

-Use the [bcp](/sql/tools/bcp-utility) (bulk copy program) utility to export data from SQL Server to flat files.
-The bcp utility is a fast way to create flat files from SQL tables.
-In this step, you select the columns that you want to export, but do not otherwise transform the data.
+The [bcp](/sql/tools/bcp-utility) (bulk copy program) utility is a fast way to create flat text files from SQL tables.
+In this step, you select the columns that you want to export, but don't transform the data.
 Any data transformations should happen in SQL Data Warehouse.

 **Recommendations**